Comments on Inner Circle Seminars

 SO wish I could attend this seminar!* You keep coming up with the greatest ideas!

-[But she can and did attend.
+[But she could and did attend.
 She had not realised it would be by Zoom.
 A.S.]

 *Inner Circle Seminar No. 273 conducted by Professor Derek S. Jeffreys, Love in Dark Places (Zoom, Sunday 13 February 2022)